Preakness Stakes 2026: Meet the jockeys and trainers

 Sheldon Russell (Taj Mahal)

-The unbeaten #1 Taj Mahal (5-1) ran his foes off of their respective feet in a Federico Tesio S. tour-de-force and is three-for-three on the course for trainer Brittany Russell.
+The unbeaten #1 Taj Mahal (5-1) ran his foes off of their respective feet in a Federico Tesio S. tour-de-force and is 3-for-3 on the course for trainer Brittany Russell.
 By Nyquist, the $525,000 yearling purchase has improved his Brisnet Speed rating with each career run to date, and he will bring considerable pace from the rail, as well.
 If the colt can avoid an early duel, then he has to be given a winning chance with regular pilot Sheldon Russell on board.

 Tyler Gaffalione (Ocelli)

-#2 Ocelli (6-1) is still a maiden, but his excellent third in the Kentucky Derby showed how talented he is.
+#2 Ocelli (6-1) is still a maiden, but his excellent third in the Kentucky Derby (G1) showed how talented he is.
 Trained by Whit Beckman, the Connect colt is proven at the trip and also landed in a field where the pace will be swift and potentially contested, which will aid his closing burst.
 He has improved since having the blinkers removed two back and has to be on a lot of tickets with Tyler Gaffalione in the silks once again.

 Junior Alvarado (Crupper)